BRAIN INJURY ASSOCIATION OF GEORGIA

 • concussion

-Non-Traumatic Brain Injury
+Non-Traumatic Brain Injury (normally called Acquired Brain Injury)

 Often referred to as an acquired brain injury, a non-traumatic brain injury causes damage to the brain by internal factors, such as a lack of oxygen, exposure to toxins, pressure from a tumor, etc. Examples of NTBI include: